 30. The river flows all the way into the English Channel.

-That’s my 30 reasons why you can’t miss the River Seine in Paris.
+That’s a wrap.
+My 30 reasons why you can’t miss the River Seine in Paris.

-Here are my tour recommendations for you to enjoy the River Seine:
+Here are my cruise recommendations for you to enjoy the River Seine:

 River Seine Snaps

 I recommend taking a tour in Paris.
 Here are some I’ve selected for you to consider.

 I’d love to receive any comments on this blog post.
 Please leave your response below.